John Ellerker Boulcott

-John Ellerker Boulcott (1784–1855) was a London merchant and shipowner.
+John Ellerker Boulcott (28 December 1784 – 8 December 1855) was an English merchant and shipowner.
 He was a director of the London and Dublin Bank and also a director of the New Zealand Company and he served as the sheriff of Merioneth in Wales.
 He owned considerable land and buildings in London and other property just outside the city by the time of his death in 1855.

 Early life and family

-John Ellerker Boulcott was born on 28 December 1784 at Limehouse, Stepney, Middlesex, to John Boulcott (1761-1833) and his wife Mary Boulcott (née Crew).
+John Ellerker Boulcott was born on 28 December 1784 at Limehouse, Stepney, Middlesex, to John Boulcott (1761–1833) and his wife Mary Boulcott (née Crew).

 His father, John Boulcott senior, was a timber merchant in London by 1794.
-John senior was in partnership with his son Joseph Crew Boulcott (1788-1850) with a yard in Narrow St, Ratcliff, London, by June 1810.
+John senior was in partnership with his son Joseph Crew Boulcott (1788–1850) with a yard in Narrow St, Ratcliff, London, by June 1810.
 That business continued to operate till 1834 under the name of John Boulcott & Son.
 The John Boulcott who was a director of the Commercial Dock Company between 1814 and 1825 was probably John senior as the dock specialised in timber imports.
 John senior was also described as a Russia Merchant by 1800, indicating that some of the lumber he sold was imported from the Baltic States, then under the control of Russia.